With so many great online platforms available in the market, it has become easier than ever to sell online courses from your own website.

-As you can see, both Teachable and Thinkific have very similar pricing, and they are clearly less expensive than Kajabi.
+As you can see, both Teachable and Thinkific have kind of similar pricing, and they are clearly less expensive than Kajabi.

 However, Kajabi’s pricing vs Teachable/Thinkific’s pricing is not a straightforward comparison as the platforms differ significantly in terms of the features offered — so, you’d need to go into more details before reaching a conclusion.

-Firstly, if you wanted to use all or even most of the features of Teachable or Thinkific, you’d need to be on their $99/month plan as they severely limit the features available on their Free and Basic plans.
+Firstly, if you wanted to use all or even most of the features of Teachable or Thinkific, you’d need to be on their $119/mo and $99/mo plans respectively as they severely limit the features available on their Free and Basic plans.

 For example, Thinkific doesn’t let you create a membership on the lower tiers and you’ll need to be on the PRO Plan to get access to their membership site features.